These are part of my collection of sig quotes, collected from years of crawling about the Internet. Share and Enjoy...

 When I get an auto DM reply about TrueTwit, I have to wonder if I just followed a bot account.

 Not being able to turn off the geotagging option in the Tumblr iPhone app is extremely annoying and poor UI design to boot.

 I think part of a best friend's job should be to immediately clear your computer history if you die.

-"If you're underage, and you're bragging about getting drunk or fucked up, it doesn't make you look cool.
+"If you're underage, and you're bragging about getting drunk or fucked up online, it doesn't make you look cool.
 Isn't it past your bedtime anyways?"